MicrosoftDocs/visualstudio-docs/docs/ide/reference/build-devenv-exe.md

 Required.
 The full path and name of the solution file.

 *SolnConfigName*<br/>
-Required.
+Optional.
 The name of the solution configuration that will be used to build the solution named in *SolutionName*.
 If multiple solution platforms are available, you must also specify the platform (for example, `Debug\|Win32`).
+If this argument is left out, the tool uses the solution's active configuration.

 `/Project` *ProjName*<br/>
 Optional.
 The path and name of a project file within the solution.
 You can enter a relative path from the *SolutionName* folder to the project file, or the project's display name, or the full path and name of the project file.